 Bad hygiene practices will leave your beard a mangy and smelly mess.
 The outside elements are filled with dirt and debris.
-This time of year, pollen and dust may be common.
+Depending time of year, pollen and dust may be common.
 A man may work and make a living outside in the elements or around things they may cause his beard to be dirty.
-A day at the beach or in the pool my expose your beard to unhealthy elements.
-Food left behind in your beard will cause an unpleasant smell and accumulate bacteria.
+A day at the beach or in the pool, or even cutting the grass my expose your beard to unhealthy elements.
+Food left behind in your beard will cause an unpleasant smell and accumulate bacteria if not cleaned.
 All these things will cause your beard to build bacteria and leave an unpleasant smell if proper hygiene is not practiced.

 Good hygiene practices will make sure your beard is healthy and clean.
 Just as you would take care of yourself by brushing your teeth and taking a shower, your beard needs the same attention.
 As mentioned before, your beard is exposed to many different elements even food.
 Like any other part of your body, your beard needs to be cleaned and maintained.
 You wouldn’t go weeks without taking a shower (hopefully), you shouldn’t good weeks without cleaning your beard.
 You need to apply deodorant, and lotion to maintain healthy skin and prevent unwanted body odor.
 You need to apply beard oil and/or beard butter to maintain a healthy beard.

 - Apply beard oil every day or every other day.
 Beard oil will keep your beard from having dandruff and flaky by hydrating and moisturizing the skin underneath.
 A quality beard oil will have some natural antibacterial elements that will keep your beard free from forming bacteria, prevent beard bumps and itch, and will also leave a pleasant scent behind.
+Antibacterial properties in beard oil will keep your beard clean and prevent the bacterial from developing.
 Learn more about Beard Oil here.

 - Apply beard butter every other day.
 Beard butter is a type of leave in conditioner.
 This will also add moisturizing to the skin underneath and will also condition and soften the beard hair and prevent itching.
 This makes the beard easier to maintain, brush, comb and keep your beard from becoming dry and brittle.
+Our Beard Butters also contain antibacterial properties.
 Learn more about Beard Butter here.

 - Comb using a wooden comb.
 This will keep your beard static free which will prevent your beard from becoming dry and brittle.
 Lear more about wooden combs here.